LispCookbook/cl-cookbook/strings.md

 ## Converting a Number to a String

-The general function WRITE-TO-STRING or one of its simpler variants PRIN1-TO-STRING or PRINC-TO-STRING may be used to convert a number to a string.
-With WRITE-TO-STRING, the :base keyword argument may be used to change the output base for a single call.
+The general function `write-to-string` or one of its simpler variants `prin1-to-string` or `princ-to-string` may be used to convert a number to a string.
+With `write-to-string`, the `:base` keyword argument may be used to change the output base for a single call.
 To change the output base globally, set *print-base* which defaults to 10.
 Remember in Lisp, rational numbers are represented as quotients of two integers even when converted to strings.